gaurgarima/HaPPI/README.md

 javac HappiQueryExecutor.java
 java HappiQueryExecutor <dataset> <run>
 ```
-2. To run C2D compiler for translate Boolean formula to a d-NNF formula and further evaluate the probability using the compiled form,
+2. To run C2D compiler to translate a given Boolean formula to a d-DNNF formula and further to evaluate the probability using the compiled form,
 ```
 javac TseytinTransformation.java
 java TseytinTransformation c2d <dataset> <run>